By Dana Kim, Crypto Markets Analyst

 Organizations will begin to adopt holistic strategies that encompass technology, data management, and process optimization.
 A report from Gartner predicts this shift will become more prominent over the next five years, as companies realize that AI cannot function in isolation.
 Instead, it must be part of an integrated approach that enhances overall business strategy.

-These trends suggest that companies that invest wisely in fostering productive learning environments will extract real value from their AI investments.
+These trends suggest that companies that invest wisely in fostering productive learning environments will extract real value from their AI implementations.

 FAQ